keysight-eggplant/eggplant-github-action/README.md

 - ### `suiteName`
 DAI suite name for the specified test configuration.
 (Use this argument if only testConfigName are provided)

-Alternatively, use [testConfigID](#testconfigid) and remove this input and supporting arguments if any.

 ### `clientID`
 **[Required]** The client ID to use to authenticate with the Eggplant DAI server.